openactive/openactive-test-suite/README.md

 Note that running `npm start` in the root `openactive-test-suite` directory will override [`waitForHarvestCompletion`](https://github.com/openactive/openactive-test-suite/tree/feature/project-start-script/packages/openactive-broker-microservice#waitforharvestcompletion) to `true` in `default.json`, so that the `openactive-integration-tests` will wait for the `openactive-broker-microservice` to be ready before it begins the test run.

-### GitHub Actions

-TODO: Improve README

-When using GitHub Actions, setting output directories to `/github/workspace/output` in `NODE_ENV` allows these files to be accessed by subsequent actions.

 ### Docker

-TODO: Improve README

-When using `docker run` locally, ensure that you specify `-t` to get the full interactive test suite experience.
+When using `docker run` locally, ensure that you specify `-it` to get the full interactive test suite experience.

-For example: `docker run -t ghcr.io/openactive/test-suite:latest -- core` is the equivalent of `npm start -- core`.
+For example: `docker run -it ghcr.io/openactive/test-suite:latest -- core` is the equivalent of `npm start -- core`.

 When using Docker in CI, ensure that `"ci": true`.